T-Ingram/reading-notes/201/class-05.md

 # Reading notes - 05

-Todays topic is important because when we're developing web pages we need to create them in a way that meets the users ecpectations.
-By this I mean, using text that is easy to read, font styles that flow well with eachother, and colors that break up a plain background while not being so loud that they distract from the message trying to be conveyed on the webpage.
+Todays topic is important because when we're developing web pages we need to create them in a way that meets the users expectations.
+By this I mean, using text that is easy to read, font styles that flow well with each other, and colors that break up a plain background while not being so loud that they distract from the message trying to be conveyed on the webpage.

 ## HTML Media